darkcyberwizard/EduGameDevFramework/README.md

 ## Overview

-**EduGameDevFramework** is a **web-based framework** designed to simplify the creation of educational games that teach technical concepts using engaging gameplay mechanics.
+This is a **web-based framework** designed to simplify the creation of educational games that teach technical concepts using engaging gameplay mechanics, based on **The XSS Game (https://github.com/darkcyberwizard/TheXSSGame)**.

 The framework supports:

 - **Multi-opposing-role gameplay**: Easily implement different roles to create competitive and collaborative scenarios.
 For instance, **Attacker**, **Defender**, and **User** could be used for a Cybersecurity educational game.
 - **Interactive narrative-based simulations**: Build real-world inspired challenges to teach concepts in a safe and controlled environment.